Last updated 11 June 2021

-It has come into force at 5 AM 3 on May and will be in place till 5 AM on 10 May.
+It has come into force at 5 AM 3 on May and has been extended to 5 AM on 14 June.

 What is allowed?

-Considering the essentiality of their services to the public, the Haryana cabinet has allowed that following establishments to function-
+Considering the essentiality of their services to the public, the Haryana cabinet has allowed the following establishments to function-

 - All essential services shops, including groceries, dairies and milk booths, meat and fish shops, and food product stores